olinml2024/olinml2024.github.io/assignments/assignment13/assignment13.markdown

 {% capture content %}
 * Combine attention and an MLP to reduce loss
-* Encapsulate pytorch modules to allow scalin up
+* Encapsulate pytorch modules to allow scaling up
 * Improving optimization performance with residual connections and normalization
 * Ethical issues in training text completion modules
 {% endcapture %}